StackExchange/stack-blog/_posts/2016-04-24-Plurastic-meetings.md

 In the context of [servant leadership](http://avc.com/2012/02/the-management-team-guest-post-from-joel-spolsky/), it’s our job as managers to ensure that meetings meet this high bar.

 ###Optimize for presence
 Meetings are synchronous communication.
+In programming parlance, are blocking, which is to say they prevent other working from being done.

-They are expensive, and blocking.
-They should be reserved for interactive communication that requires presence.
+Meetings should be reserved for interactive communication that *requires* presence.
+This is especially true at Stack because our engineering team is majority remote and distribtued across time zones.

 Reciting status while others listen is not good use of presence.
-Factual updates can be read just as easily as they can be spoken.
+A list of facts can be read just as easily as they can be spoken.
 Can we do better?

 ###Question-driven
-My team updates a status document ahead of time, broken down by team member.
+My team updates a status document ahead of time, organized by team member.
 We block out 5 minutes of silent reading at the beginning of the meeting.

 Then, we go to every team member and ask if *anyone else* in the meeting has a question for them.
 There is no status recital.
 A conversation must be **prompted by a question**.
 There are usually plenty.